 The high level workflow of the tool is therefore driven through an interactive

-dart migrate, open the resulting URL in a browser.
-Scan
+dart migrate, open the presented URL in a

-through the changes, use the "nullability trace" feature to find the best place
+browser.
+Scan through the changes, use the "nullability trace" feature to find

-to add a nullability hint (adding a hint in the best place can prevent dozens of
+the best place to add a nullability hint (adding a hint in the best place can

-types from being made nullable).
-Rerun the migration and repeat, committing the
+prevent dozens of types from being made nullable).
+Rerun the migration and